sde1000/python-dali/gui/README.md

 cd pyhidapi
 sudo python3 setup.py install

-## Installing development environment and dependencies in Linux
+## Installing development environment and dependencies in Windows

 To get python-dali working in Windows 10, you need to have Python 3.7 or newer installed.
 The following software and python dependencies need to be installed as well: